District court: Japan

-Japan has 50 district courts, one in each of the 47 prefectures and one in the three cities of Hakodate, Asahikawa and Kushiro.
+Japan has 50 district courts, one in each of the 47 prefectures' capitals, and one in the three cities of Hakodate, Asahikawa and Kushiro on Hokkaido.
 They are the first court level for most civil and criminal cases.
 Most cases are held with one judge.

 New Zealand

 The District Court of New Zealand deals with all criminal matters other than murder, manslaughter and specified offences such as treason.
 The court can also hear civil claims up to $350,000.
 District courts were called magistrates' courts until 1980.

 Pakistan

 The district courts of Pakistan are presided over by a senior judge.
 They administer justice in Pakistan at a district level.
 These courts are under administrative and judicial control of the high court of the province to which the district concerned belongs.

 Europe

 Austria

 Austria has some 200 district, or local, courts, which decide minor civil and criminal cases.

 Denmark

 Denmark consists of 24 judicial districts, each being served by a district court (Danish: byret, literally meaning "town court").
 Each district court serves one or more of the country's 98 municipalities, except that Copenhagen Municipality is divided between two district because of its size.
 Before 2007, when the number of municipalities was reduced from 271 to 98, there were 82 district courts.

 The two high courts (the Eastern and Western) serve as courts of appeal.